sebastian-apps/labcontrol/README.md

 Temperature, pressure, mass, voltage, and other readings from your process equipment can be integrated into LabControl.
 Data can also be exported for future analysis.

-The software is currently set up to read from a pressure transducer and four thermocouples, but the software can easily be modified to suit your needs.
+The software is currently set up to read from a pressure transducer and four thermocouples.
+However, the software can easily be modified to suit your needs.
 Tkinter is used for the Python GUI.
 Plotting is performed using matplotlib.
 The serial and minimalmodbus packages are used for communicating with sensors and controllers.
 Future versions will include options to write setpoint values to controllers.

 ![plot](screenshot1.png)